jiajialingling/CMSI387-AlvinJennaJialing/Homework/Homework01/written-exercises.md

 2. A thread is a sequence of programmed actions.
 Being a unit of concurrency, OS's allow multiple threads to run simultaneously.
 Processes are containers which hold thread(s) and prevents unnecessary/unwanted interactions between unrelated threads.

 3. Jenna is particularly interested in learning about file systems and metadata that will be explored in chapter 8; she is more interested in security, but, sadly, we are not going over that part of the book in this class.
+Qiyue is particularly interested in how exactly middleware, the hidden translation layer, works with all different kinds of applications.
+Applications may be written in many different programming languages and how the middleware enables communication and data management would be insightful to learn.

 4. a) 1 iteration = 10ms (thread A disk I/O) + 1ms (thread A computation)